3 Reasons to Consider Putting Your Cash to Work

 It's important to understand the effects of inflation because it decreases the amount of goods or services you can buy (purchasing power), all else being equal.

-2. Low interest rates can undercut your earning potential
+2. Short-term investments can undercut your earning potential

 You can allocate your cash in short-term investments to try to keep up with the pace of inflation, but your earning potential is heavily influenced by the current level of interest rates.
-Historically low rates continue to suppress returns on interest-bearing savings accounts, certificates of deposit (CDs), and money market accounts—all popular vehicles for investing short-term assets.
-Even with the Federal Reserve enacting the second of what economists currently expect to be a series rate hikes, short-term rates may remain below their long-term averages for several more months.
+This might make sense when interest rates are high, but low rates can suppress returns on interest-bearing savings accounts, certificates of deposit (CDs), and money market accounts—all popular vehicles for investing short-term assets.

-That means you likely shouldn't wait for rates to rise if you want to stay ahead of inflation, but rather, you should maximize what you can afford to invest in assets with a potential for higher returns over time, such as stocks and bonds.
-Consider the hypothetical example of two people—Alexis and Diego—who both inherited $200,000 in 2001.
+Instead of putting all your cash in short-term investments, maximize what you can afford to invest in assets with a potential for higher returns over time, such as stocks and intermediate- or long-term investment-grade bonds.
+Consider the hypothetical example of two people—Alexis and Diego—who both inherited $200,000 in 2005.
 To illustrate the point, let's factor out inflation and assume that neither withdraw any of their inheritance.

 Investing can have greater potential growth compared to saving